lp177/afpConnect/README.md

   Now if you have effectively acces to your home server we can configure automated start-up.

-# Automated start-up
+# Automated start-up & deport all your fat stuff

 ## Configure

-Replace path l2 of .zshrc and .start.sh l1 by your mount path afp on mac
+Replace path line 2 of .zshrc and line 1 of .start.sh by your mount path afp on mac

 On mac zshrc:
 ```shell